Soldiers Three (film)

-Soldiers Three is a 1951 American adventure film based upon an element of several short stories by Rudyard Kipling featuring the same trio of British soldiers, portrayed in the film by Stewart Granger, Robert Newton, and Cyril Cusack.
-The picture was directed by Tay Garnett.
+Soldiers Three is a 1951 American adventure film directed by Tay Garnett and based upon several short stories by Rudyard Kipling featuring the same trio of British soldiers, portrayed in the film by Stewart Granger, Robert Newton and Cyril Cusack.

 Plot

-London, 1918: In a gentlemen's club, General Brunswick regales junior officers celebrating a British advance in France with the tale of how he won his brigade command during his service in India, not with gallantry under fire but under circumstances that warranted a court martial.
+In London in 1918 at a gentlemen's club, General Brunswick regales junior officers celebrating a British advance in France with the tale of how he won his brigade command during his service in India, not with gallantry under fire but under circumstances that warranted a court martial.

-As the longtime colonel of 1st Battalion, the Rutlandshire Regiment, an infantry unit, Brunswick had a trusted aide, Capt.
-Pindenny, and the service of three able but not always reliable privates, Ackroyd, Malloy and Sykes, who for his eighteen years as commander were "the Queen's hard bargain", sneaking off to drink, fight and gamble whenever they could.
-Against their wishes, one man must be elevated to sergeant to separate them and Ackroyd is the unhappy choice.
+As the longtime colonel of 1st Battalion, an infantry unit called the Rutlandshire Regiment, Brunswick had a trusted aide, Capt.
+Pindenny, and the service of three able but not always reliable privates, Ackroyd, Malloy and Syke.
+During Brunswick's 18 eighteen years as commander, the three men would drink, fight and gamble whenever they could.
+Against their wishes, Ackroyd is selected for promotion to sergeant in an effort to separate the men.
 Sent from their garrison at Hyderalipore to provide a show of force at a reported disturbance in Mirzabad, Brunswick and his battalion are recalled and placed under rival Colonel Groat of the 28th Hussars and his officious adjutant, Major Mercer.

 A rift develops between the three friends after Ackroyd's promotion, but it is mended after he saves Sykes' life.
 Sykes and Malloy become part of a small force under Mercer and Pindenny to an abandoned fort at Imara as a sacrificial lure to entrap the insurgent forces of Manik Rao.
 Ackroyd is left behind and apparently becomes a deserter.
 Groat separates his command and Brunswick uses it as an opportunity to ignore Groat's order to return to his garrison post and take his battalion to Imara.

-At Imara the fort is attacked by Manik Rao and overrun, with the British survivors taking refuge in its powder house.
-Manik Rao threatens to blow them up if they do not surrender.
-Ackroyd enters the fort in disguise, slays Manik Rao, and saves the lives of the trapped British troops.
-Brunswick expects to be court-martialed but finds he was goaded by Groat into acting as he did to avoid officially starting a war.
-Groat "suggests" that Brunswick led his command in pursuit of the deserter Ackroyd and Brunswick is promoted instead.
-Ackroyd's "punishment" for desertion, on the other hand, is to be demoted back to private as he wished.
+At Imara, the fort is attacked by Manik Rao and overrun, with the British survivors taking refuge in its powder house.
+Manik Rao threatens to explode the house if they do not surrender.
+Ackroyd enters the fort in disguise, slays Manik Rao and saves the lives of the trapped British troops.
+Brunswick expects to be court-martialed but finds that he had been goaded by Groat into acting as he did to avoid officially starting a war.
+Groat suggests that Brunswick led his command in pursuit of the deserter Ackroyd, and Brunswick is promoted instead.
+Ackroyd's punishment for desertion is a demotion to the rank of to private as he had wished.